 - With extensive bonding work, maintenance becomes a much more important issue.
 I recommend frequent professional maintenance to help it keep its luster and stain resistance.
 But you need a dental hygienist who is skilled in bonding maintenance.
 A dental hygienist in the office of an expert cosmetic dentist usually has special training to be able to do this.
 Ordinary tooth cleaning techniques can easily damage your bonding by making it rougher.
 Special polishing pastes however, will restore the shine and help protect your bonding and make it look better and last longer.

 - Harsh toothpastes will dull the shine on bonding and make it more susceptible to stain.
 There are two toothpastes that are known to be safe for bonded teeth: Because of its unmatched gentle stain-removing power, Supersmile is the one we recommend.
 Supersmile is available from cosmetic dental offices but not from stores.
-We make it available from our web site for a discount along with free shipping.
-(See our web page about Supersmile toothpaste.)
-Rembrandt Toothpaste is also safe for bonding and is available from stores, but it isn’t quite as effective at stain removal.
+(We have links posted for you to find a website where you can safely buy this.
+See our web page about Supersmile toothpaste.)
+Rembrandt Toothpaste is also safe for bonding and is available from most stores that sell toothpastes, but it isn’t quite as effective at stain removal.
 Hard toothbrushes can also damage bonding.
 For small areas of tooth bonding, this degree of care is not necessary.
 But if you have large sections of a tooth or teeth that are bonded, the extra care would be recommended.
 We also have some information about whitening toothpaste.

 - When bonding is done on the biting edges of the front teeth, it can be quite susceptible to breaking.
 Be careful not to subject it to unnecessary stresses.
 Carrots, popcorn, and other hard foods should be bitten off to the side, away from areas that have been bonded.
 And never bite pins, fingernails, or other hard objects with bonded teeth.